Billotais/bilat.xyz/vita.md

 ![Loss for the Generator in the AE model]({{site.baseurl}}/img/vita/ae_loss.png)

-This represent the loss for the generator
+This represent the loss for the generator.
+It is hard to see here, since the lambda for the generator is small, but in the middle, both the compositive loss (*blue*) and the generator-only loss (*green*) are drawn.

 ![Loss for the Generator in the AE model]({{site.baseurl}}/img/vita/ae_loss_ae.png)